 If you love playing ping pong and are in need of a new paddle, or simply the older one has worn out or any of the thousand reasons to buy a new paddle, and you are wondering which one could be the ultimate choice, here is an option number one.
 Stiga Pro Carbon table tennis racket is well-known and well-loved for its speed, spin, and overall control.
 If you need any proof, here’s one:

-Stiga Pro Carbon is among the best ping pong paddle available in the market with approval by the ITTF.
+Stiga Pro Carbon is among the best ping pong paddle under $100 available in the market with approval by the ITTF.
 That’s right.
 The International Table Tennis Federation approves it, and so will you.
 It’s definitely an upgrade.

 So, in a glance, what does it offer?
 Firstly, for intermediate players who are under the impression that their current racket isn’t doing exactly what it should be doing, this substitute can be a life-changer.
 It offers excellent speed.
 It can generate a pretty good spin.
 However, there’s a catch.
 You know in ping pong paddles, you either get to get a good spin or good control.
 Owing to its huge power, it is slightly difficult to control.
-But if you have a decent amount of experience in the game, this should not be too much of trouble.
+But if you have a decent amount of experience in the game, this should not be too much trouble.

 Now, let’s dig in a little.